 Council Tax is charged on every domestic property.
-This can be a house, a bungalow, a flat, a lodge, a caravan or even a houseboat.
+This can be a house, bungalow, flat, lodge, caravan or houseboat.

 Sole or main residence

-A sole or main residence is the place someone resides at most of the time.
-When deciding if you have to pay Council Tax, we consider where your main home is.
-Generally, if you live there for most of the time, your possessions are kept there and you are not registered for Council Tax as occupying another address, a property will be considered to be your main home.
+Sole or main residence is where someone lives most of the time.
+To decide who pays Council Tax, we consider where their main home is.
+Generally, if you live there most of the time, your possessions are there and you are not registered for Council Tax elsewhere; a property will be considered as your main home.

-If you are over 18, living in a self contained property as your sole or main residence and are in the highest category on the list below, you will have to pay Council Tax.
+- living in a self contained property as your sole or main residence

-Check the list until you find a category that applies to someone who lives in your property; this is the person who must pay the Council Tax.
-If two or more people are in the same category, they are jointly responsible for paying.
+The below list identifies who must pay Council Tax.
+If two or more people are in the same category, they are jointly responsible for paying Council Tax.

-5. Someone else who lives in the property, including squatters and illegal tenants
+- Someone else living in the property, including squatters/illegal tenants

-6. If no one lives in the property, the owner or the tenant (if their tenancy agreement has not ended)
+- If no one lives there, the owner or tenant (if tenancy has not ended).

-The owner will always be liable for the Council Tax on the following properties:
+The owner is responsible for the Council Tax on these property types:

-- A residential care home, nursing home or hostel
+- Residential care home, nursing home or hostel

 - Properties used by a minister of religion